Climate Change and Sustainability

 GHG Inventory Report

-Ajman University Greenhouse Gas Inventory Report (2020-2023)
+Ajman University Greenhouse Gas Inventory Report (2020-2024)

 Ajman University (AU) is committed to environmental responsibility and achieving net-zero carbon emissions.
 This Greenhouse Gas (GHG) Inventory Report is a key outcome of the assessment phase within Axosomatic's Net-Zero Carbon Intelligence solutions framework.
-It quantifies AU's annual GHG emissions for the past three fiscal years: September 2020 – August 2021 (2020-2021), September 2021 – August 2022 (2021-2022), and September 2022 – August 2023 (2022-2023).
+It quantifies AU's annual GHG emissions for the past three fiscal years: September 2020 – August 2021 (2020-2021), September 2021 – August 2022 (2021-2022), September 2022 – August 2023 (2022-2023), and September 2023 – August 2024 (2023-2024).

 The data presented adheres to a declared boundary and scope, ensuring transparency and accurate representation of AU's operational emissions for the specified reporting periods.